Standard Deviation Calculator

 $$s^2=\frac{\left(1.31-1.17\right)^2+\left(1.40-1.17\right)^2+\left(0.86-1.17\right)^2+\left(0.88-1.17\right)^2+\left(1.40-1.17\right)^2}{5-1}=0.0764$$

-Finally, take the square root of the variance to get the standard deviation.
+Finally, take the square root of the variance to get the sample standard deviation.

 $$s=\sqrt{0.0764}\approx 0.28$$

-One of the uses of the standard deviation is to calculate the "acceptable" range of values.
-This plays a significant role in industry statistical quality assurance and predictive analysis.
-Suppose the underlying data under consideration follows a normal distribution.
-In that case, this range is referred to as the confidence interval (refer to the next section).
-These confidence intervals are given at various confidence levels (or percentages).
+One of the most valuable applications of standard deviation is calculating an "acceptable" range of values, which plays a crucial role in predictive analytics and industrial statistical quality assurance.
+If the underlying data follows a normal distribution, this range is known as the confidence interval (detailed in the next section).
+These intervals are calculated at various confidence levels, usually expressed as percentages.

-The margin of error is a component of the confidence interval that gives the confidence interval width.
-That is, the margin of error gives the maximum and the minimum accepted values of the quantity under consideration.
+The margin of error is a key component of the confidence interval that dictates its overall width.
+Essentially, the margin of error establishes the maximum and minimum acceptable values for the metric you are analyzing.

-The margin of error is calculated using the formula:
+The margin of error is calculated using this formula:

 $$Margin\ of\ error\ = z_{\alpha/2}\left(\dfrac{\sigma}{\sqrt{n}}\right)$$

-We apply this formula if the population standard deviation, σ, is known.
-And at the same time the sample should be sufficiently large (usually n>30).
+We apply this formula when the population standard deviation (σ) is known, provided the sample size is sufficiently large (typically n > 30).

-When the population standart deviation is unknown and the sample is small (usually n≤30) we use the following formula:
+When the population standard deviation is unknown and the sample is small (typically n ≤ 30), we use the following formula instead:

 $$Margin\ of\ error\ = t_{n-1,\alpha/2}\left(\frac{s}{\sqrt{n}}\right)$$

-\$z_{\alpha/2}\$ and \$t_{n-1, \alpha/2}\$ are determined using z-statistics and t-statistics, respectively, and are called the critical value.
-They are constants associated with confidence levels.
+The components \$z_{\alpha/2}\$ and \$t_{n-1, \alpha/2}\$ are known as critical values.
+They are determined using z-statistics and t-statistics, respectively, and act as constants tied to your chosen confidence level.

-As introduced above, the confidence interval is an interval (range of values) in which a given quantity is expected to lie at a certain confidence level.
+As mentioned above, the confidence interval is a statistical range of values within which a given population parameter is expected to fall, based on a specific confidence level.

-For instance, we can say that a certain amount, say the height of 13-year-old girls, lies between 59 ins and 66 inches at a 90% confidence level.
-That is, if we are to select a group of 13-year-old girls, about 90% of the time, their heights will lie between the given values.
+For instance, a statistician might state that the average height of 13-year-old girls falls between 59 inches and 66 inches at a 90% confidence level.
+This means that if we were to take multiple random samples of 13-year-old girls, about 90% of the time, their average height would lie between those two bounds.

-The confidence interval is calculated using the formula:
+When the population standard deviation is known, the confidence interval is calculated using the following formula:

 $$\bar{x}± z_{\alpha/2}\left(\frac{\sigma}{\sqrt{n}}\right)$$

-Another formula is used when we do not know the population standard deviation σ and we have to use sample standard deviation s instead:
+If we do not know the population standard deviation (σ) and must use the sample standard deviation (s) instead, we use this alternative formula:

 $$\bar{x}± t_{n-1,\alpha/2}\left(\frac{s}{\sqrt{n}}\right)$$

-Suppose we know that the daily stock prices we are considering have a normal distribution.
-We have a sample of stock prices at our disposal:
+Suppose we know that the daily stock prices we are analyzing follow a normal distribution.
+We have the following sample of 10 stock prices at our disposal:

 1.31, 1.36, 1.40, 1.27, 1.15, 0.99, 0.97, 0.88, 0.86, 0.80

-We need to calculate in what range stock prices will fluctuate with 95% confidence.
+We want to calculate the range within which the true average stock price will fluctuate, with a 95% level of confidence.

-This is a small sample and we do not know the population standard deviation, so we will use the sample standard deviation and the formula to calculate:
+Because this is a small sample and the population standard deviation is unknown, we will use the sample standard deviation and the corresponding t-statistic formula:

 $$\bar{x}± t_{n-1,\alpha/2}\left(\frac{s}{\sqrt{n}}\right)$$